ahakla/elrond-nodes/README.md

 ----------------------------------------------------------

-Here is how you could setup your `nodes_config.sh` in these scenario's:
+Here is how you could setup your `nodes_config.sh` in these scenario's, prior to running `install_nodes.sh`.

 1. Set `USE_KEYS=()`, `KEEPDB_KEYS=()`, `KEEPLOGS_KEYS=()`, `KEEPSTATS_KEYS=()`.